 Interns requiring extended leaves of absence due to maternity/paternity needs or extended illnesses should consult with the Training Director and the Site Supervisor; certain situations may require an extension of the training year to accommodate the absence.

 Training Faculty

-Marvella Bowman, Ph.D., Psychological Services Coordinator University of Albany, State University of New York (2012); Internship: Miami Children's Hospital Psychology Department.
+Marvella Bowman, Ph.D., Behavioral Health Training Director University at Albany, State University of New York (2012); Internship: Miami Children's Hospital Psychology Department.